Refurbished and reopened in May 2016, the First Class Lounge & Spa at Abu Dhabi Airport is Etihad Airways’ flagship lounge.

 - By airline partner frequent flyer status: equivalent status with a partner airline, e.g. Virgin Australia Velocity Platinum

-All of the passengers above can invite one guest.
+All of the passengers above except for paying guests can invite one companion.

 The Etihad Airways First Class Lounge & Spa Abu Dhabi – my take